i2p/i2p.www/i2p2www/spec/proposals/162-congestion-caps.rst

 .. raw:: html

   {% highlight %}
-D: Medium congestion, or a low-performance router (e.g. Rasp.
-Pi)
+D: Medium congestion, or a low-performance router (e.g. Android, Raspberry Pi)
      Other routers should downgrade or limit this router's apparent tunnel capacity in the profile.